biblibre/omeka-plugin-CsvImportPlus/README.md

     - Tag delimiter: double space
     - File delimiter: semi-colon

-    With "Manage", cf. #1.
-If extra data is set to "No", then the second step will be skipped.
+    Extra data can be set to "Perhaps".
+If set to "No", then the second step will be skipped.

 4. `test_files_metadata.csv`